-How-To Guide #0 The All Electric Home – Make a Plan!
+How-To Guide #0 The All-Electric Home – Make a Plan!

 Would you like your home to be comfortable, healthy, and climate friendly?
 You can achieve this with an all-electric home, replacing your gas appliances with energy-efficient electric alternatives.
-This series of How-To Guides provides information to help you plan your path of electrification to improve the health of your family and to preserve a livable climate.
+This series of How-To Guides provides information to help you plan your path of electrification to improve the health of your family and preserve a livable climate.

 Background